voxpupuli/puppet-kibana/README.markdown

 In addition to managing the Kibana system package and service, this module also exposes options to control the configuration file for Kibana.
+Kibana plugins are also supported via a native type and provider.

 Dependencies are fairly standard (stdlib and apt for Debian-based distributions).